-You can register on the Robinson List by clicking on this link.
+You can sign up for the Robinson List through this link.

-You must give express consent to receive automated telephone calls without human intervention, or for marketing communications sent via email, SMS, MMS or any other electronic means, except when the communication is from an entity of which you are a customer, and the advertisement refers to products or services similar to those you already bought.
+This consent must be express, in the case of automatic telephone calls without human intervention or commercial communications by email, SMS, MMS or other means of electronic communication, unless it is traced from an entity of which you are a client and the advertising communications refer to products or services similar to those you have contracted.

-If you gave your permission for your data to be used for advertising purposes and you do not wish to continue receiving advertisements, you can easily revoke your consent at any time, at no cost, by calling a free telephone line or contacting the customer services that are responsible for the data processing.
-If the marketing communications were sent by email, they must include a valid email address or link where consent can be revoked.
+If you are going to give your consent to use your data for advertising purposes and do not want to continue receiving advertising, you can revoke your consent at any time through a simple and free means, such as calling a free telephone number or the customer services established by the data controller.
+Where communications have been sent by email, the submission must include a valid email address where consent can be revoked.

 - Exercise your right of opposition

-If you do not want a particular company to process your data for advertising purposes, you can exercise your right of opposition at any time, before this company, through a simple and free means, to exclude you from the advertising campaigns being carried out.
+If you do not want a certain company to process your data for advertising purposes, at any time you can exercise your right of opposition to this person in charge, through a simple and free means, to exclude you from their advertising campaigns.

-When exercising your right of opposition, you should clearly indicate in the request that you do not want your data to be used for advertising purposes, indicating the channel or channels that the opposition refers to, and the data you do not want to be processed.
+When exercising your right to opposition, clearly indicate in the request that you do not want your data to be processed for advertising purposes; Indicate the channel or channels to which the opposition refers and the data that you do not want to be processed.

-In the case of communications sent by email, exercising the right of opposition must be carried out with a valid email address or other link that must be included in the electronic communications for advertising purposes.
+In the case of communications sent by e-mail, it must be possible to exercise the right to object through a valid electronic address, which must necessarily be included in these electronic communications for advertising purposes.

 - Exercise your right not to be included in telephone directories

-You may exercise your right not to appear in telephone directories, for free, or if you prefer, you may continue to be included in telephone directories without the information contained therein being used for advertising purposes.
-You may also request that your address, or any other information contained therein, be partially omitted.
+Free of charge, you can exercise your right not to appear in the telephone directories or, if you prefer, to continue being part of it but without your data being used for advertising purposes.
+You can also ask that the address or some other information that appears be partially omitted.

-To exercise this right, contact the operator of your telephone service and inform them you that you do not want your personal data to be published in subscribers' guides or ask for your data not to be used for receiving advertisements.
+To exercise this right, you can contact the operator with which you have contracted the telephone service and inform them that you do not want your personal data to be published in the subscriber directories, or not to be used for advertising purposes.

-Your data should then be removed or excluded for advertising purposes from the online version of telephone directories, as well as from the next edition of them that is published in hard copy or on any other physical medium.
+Your data must be removed or excluded from advertising purposes from the online version of the telephone directories and, also, from the next edition of those published on paper or on some other physical medium.